 (In an effort to make my blogs shorter I’ll be answering the first question in this blog and the second one in the next.)

 The answer to “What am I going to do?” begins with what I am doing now.
-Right now, aside from caring for my children, the part of my life that I am seeing the most progress and growth is this blog.
+Right now, aside from caring for my children, the part of my life where I am seeing the most progress and growth in this blog.
 My writing started off as an outlet for my emotions and has grown into something more.
 It’s becoming less and less about me and more and more about letting my story encourage others.

 I have found purpose in letting my story lift up others.
 I’m encouraged every time I get a message from someone telling me that my journey through pain has helped them in theirs.
 While it doesn’t make up for the loss I have suffered, knowing that I am able to help others I wouldn’t have otherwise been able to help makes it feel like my pain wasn’t for nothing.
 My heart is to continue to let my experience lead people to the healing that I myself have received.
-With limited effort on my part I am seeing this blog grow into a platform that allows me to do just that.
+With limited effort on my part, I am seeing this blog grow into a platform that allows me to do just that.

 I am also in the process of writing a book.
 A couple months back I completed the outline and started on the first chapter.
 Reliving those early days was too painful for me at the time so I put the project on pause.
 I’m wanting to pick it back up soon, once I get into a good routine with my little ones.